California Student Loan Defaults

 Judgment & Credit Report

-Federal law (US Code Title 15, §1681c) controls the behavior of credit reporting agencies.
-This law is known as the Fair Credit Reporting Act (FCRA).
-Under FCRA §605 (a) and (b), an account in collection will appear on a consumer’s credit report for 7½ years.
-The clock starts approximately 180 days after the date of first delinquency on the account.
-To learn when an account will be removed by the credit reporting agencies (TransUnion, Equifax, Experian, and others), add 7½ years to the date of first delinquency.
-Subsequent activity, such as resolving the debt, is irrelevant to the seven-year rule.
+Federal law (US Code Title 15, §1681c) controls the behavior of credit reporting agencies (CRAs).
+The specific law is called the Fair Credit Reporting Act (FCRA).
+Under FCRA §605 (a) and (b), an account in collection will appear on a consumer’s credit report for up to 7½ years.
+To determine when an account will be removed by the CRAs (TransUnion, Equifax, and Experian and others), add 7 years to the date of first delinquency.
+The date of first delinquency is shown in credit reports.
+Subsequent activity, such as resolving the debt or one debt collector selling the debt to another collector, is irrelevant to the 7-year rule.

 I hope that the information I have provided helps you Find.
 Learn.
 Save.